-Without qualifying our opinion, we draw attention to Note 1 (c) in the financial statements that these financial statements are the separate financial statements of the Establishment.
+We draw attention to Note 1 (d) in the financial statements which states that these financial statements are the separate financial statements of the Establishment.
 The consolidated financial statements of the Establishment and its subsidiary, which are required to be presented in accordance with International Financial Reporting Standard 10: 'Consolidated Financial Statements', are presented separately.